Pierre-Lannoy/WeatherFlux/CONFIG.md

 # Configuring WeatherFlux

-The configuration of WeatherFlux is done by settings parameter in the file `config.json`.
+The configuration of WeatherFlux is done by setting parameters in the file `config.json`.
 This file can be found:

 * in the host-mounted `/usr/share/weatherflux/config`volume, if ran in Docker;
 * in the `./vendor/weatherflux/weatherflux/` directory if ran as standalone tool.